Rikn3r/Shellcode/README.md

 # Repo architecture
 ### Shellcode
-This directory is reserved for the first exercice, creation of a C program who open a Shell
+This directory is reserved for activity 1 question 4, creation of a C program who open a Shell
 ### wrapper
 This directory is reserved for first activity, a wrapper ecxecuting Opcode given in parameter